 - Creating email templates can be confusing

-Integrations Paypal, Quickbooks, Xero, and Slack
+Paypal, Quickbooks, Xero, and Slack

-Pricing model* Lite $8 per mouser
+Lite $8 per user per month

-Premium $12 per mo/user
+Premium $12 per user per month

-Ultimate $20 per mo/user
+Ultimate $20 per user per month

 Enterprise: On quotation